MiauJosie/Mirelucky/README.md

 # Mirelucky
-## The BEST Fallout2d20 dice roller!
+> Mirelucky is a Fallout2d20 dice roller I made for the fallout rpg community using react